 Insubordination occurs when employees unreasonably refuse to follow, intentionally disobey or ignore the instructions of supervisors or department heads.

 Insubordinate employees will face discipline, up to and including termination.
 This policy applies to all employees equally, regardless of job titles.
+This policy is not intended to interfere with employees' NLRA rights.

 II.
 County Property